 St Magnus Cathedral

-Britain’s most northerly Cathedral.
-It is impossible to miss the centrepiece of Kirkwall; its huge spire almost touches the clouds.
-Constructed from red sandstone in the 12th century, it was owned by Norway and the first bishop was the Norseman William the Old.
-Interestingly it’s not owned by the church, but by the town of Kirkwall and even has a dungeon.
+Britain’s most northerly cathedral.
+It is impossible to miss the centrepiece of Kirkwall, its huge spire almost touches the clouds.
+Constructed from red sandstone in the 12th century, St Magnus Cathedral was owned by Norway and the first bishop was the Norseman William the Old.
+Interestingly, it’s not owned by the church, but by the town of Kirkwall and even has a dungeon.
 The interior is as impressive as the exterior with huge stone circular stone pillars reaching into the heavens and ornate stained-glass windows.

 Kirkjuvagr Orkney Distillery